Troubleshooting / Function Execution Timeout

 configuration, and the execution time limit is fixed at 45 seconds.

-When the function execution time exceeds the limit, the system will directly kill the process and throw an error similar to the following:
+When the function execution time exceeds the time limit, the system will directly kill the process and throw an error similar to the following:

 Text Only | |